Primary and secondary education

 General Certificate of Secondary Education (GCSE)

-Students conclude the lower years of secondary education with exams for the General Certificate of Secondary Education (GCSE).
+Students conclude lower secondary education with exams for a General Certificate of Secondary Education (GCSE).
+They take their exams via an examining board.

 - Content: students themselves select their exam subjects, and also decide how many subjects they want to take exams in.
 The number of examination subjects per pupil ranges usually between 5 and 10.
 English is always a compulsory subject.